diegovallarta/cordova-plugin/README.md

 A `batch` object will be present on the window.
 Its methods and modules are documented in `types/index.d.ts`

 Our [official documentation](https://batch.com/doc/cordova/sdk-integration/initial-setup.html) will walk you through the integration process, describing how to perform a successful integration of both required and optional plugin features.

+# Capacitor

+Add in your root build.grade

+    defaultTargetSdkVersion = 28

 # Development